 This new science of life is now being developed by outstanding researchers and their teams around the world.
-I have integrated their concepts and ideas into a single coherent framework — a unique synthesis, which I will teach for the first time in this online course.
+I have integrated their concepts and ideas into a single coherent framework — a unique synthesis, which I am teaching for the first time in this online course.

 I call the new conception of life a “systems view” because it involves a new kind of thinking — thinking in terms of relationships, patterns, and context.
 In science, this way of thinking is known as “systems thinking,” or “systemic thinking,” because it is crucial to understanding living systems of any kind — living organisms, social systems, or ecosystems.

 Systems thinking makes us aware of the fact that the major problems of our time — energy, economics, climate change, inequality —are all interconnected and interdependent.
 They are systemic problems that require corresponding systemic solutions.